PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 The boy saw her offering but after no time he was astonished, which was accompanied by silence.

-“That's not right.”
+“That’s not right.”
 He said after a little time.
 “Who else you shown that to?”
 He inquired.

-“No one, you're the first.”
-Tom's quick reply.
+“No one, you’re the first.”
+Tom’s quick reply.

-“Where'd you get that then?”, the boy asked adding “My name's Jack by the way.”
+“Where’d you get that then?”, the boy asked adding “My name’s Jack by the way.”

 “A giant apple.” she answered.
 “Nice to meet you Jack.”

-Jack did not seem to notice her last part.
-He was absorbed on looking at the pip in her palms.
+Jack did not seem to notice the last part which was her favorite; he was absorbed.

-“What you planning to do with them then?”
-Jack sharing his thoughts.
+“What you planning to do with that then?”
+Jack asked, sharing his thoughts.

 “I want to sell it.”
-Tom answered, not showing any annoyance at repeating herself.
+Tom answered not showing any annoyance at being ignored or having to repeat herself.

 “Oh.” said Jack.
 “What for?” then clarifying, “How much you asking for it?”